CKiilu/android-notes/derek-banas.md

 ####PRIORITY QUEUE

 Use Integer class to parseInt the parameter being input in an if statemet contained in a for loop.

+##LINKED LIST

+A link is an object.

+Each link has another link in the list.

+The LinkedList has only a reerence to the last link added to it.

+Public link is used as a constructor  with parameters.

+Create a nested class containing the linkList with firstlink as null.

+To check if the list is empty use a boolean which references if the link is null.

+###ADDING NEW LINKS

+A new link created is referenced to the newest link added.Next is assigned the reference to the previous link created.

+      Link newLink = new Link(bookName, millionsSold)
+      newLink.next = firstLink;
+      firstLink = newLink;

+###REMOVING LINKS

+Firstlink is given thevalue of the current link.

+      Link linkreference=firstlink;
+      if(!ItsEmpty90){
+      firstlink= firstink.next;
+      }else{
+      syso("empty list");}

+###CYCLING IN A LIST